stefanscherzer/BCND_exercises/BCND-C6-A/README.md

-## Blockchain Course 6 Exercises - Dapp with autonomous smart contracts and oracles
+## Blockchain Course 6 Exercises

-To install, download or clone the repo, then move to the required exercise folder and for each exercise run:
+To install, download or clone the repo, then move to the required exercise branch with either:

+- `git checkout ExerciseC6A`
+- `git checkout ExerciseC6B`
+- `git checkout ExerciseC6C`
+- `git checkout ExerciseC6D`

+and for each exercise run:

 `npm install`
 `truffle compile`

 ## Develop

-Start your ganache-cli with this mnemonic:

-`ganache-cli -m "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"`

-To run truffle tests, e.g.:
+To run truffle tests:

 `truffle test ./test/ExerciseC6A.js` or `npm test`